marcellomontemagno/react-ufo/README.md

 }
 ```

-`result`, `requestState` and `setRequestState` are also iterable, therefore, if you find it convenient for renaming, you can destructure them into an array as follow:
+`result`, `requestState` and `setRequestState` are also iterable, therefore, if you find it convenient for renaming, you can destructure them into an array as follow

 ```
 const [callback, [loading, error, data], [setLoading, setError, setData]] = result